Fernando Díaz de Mendoza y Aguado: European career

 In 1908 the municipality terminated the Guerrero-Díaz de Mendoz company's contract for the operation of the Spanish Theatre, complaining that the company's South American tours were making it impossible for them to fulfill their contractual duties in respect of Madrid.
 In October 1908 Díaz de Mendoza also found himself required to resign his professorship Conservatory of Music and Drama where, again, the complaint was that he had been insufficiently present.

 By this time he also had a major new project in Madrid where on 20 March 1908 Fernando Díaz de Mendoza purchased the Teatro Princesa (subsequently renamed as the Theatre of María GuerreroTeatro María Guerrero).
 Following various changes the Guerrero-Díaz de Mendoza company gave their inaugural production at the theatre on 27 November 1909 with an interpretation of María la Brava.
 The couple also moved out of their palatial home, taking up residence in a building annexed to their newly acquired theatre, with a direct passageway to the theatre stage.
 They retained ownership of the theatre till Maria's death in 1928, when it was purchased by the state.
 Since 1978 it has been home to Spain's National Drama Centre.

 During the 1910s and 1920s the company continued with its successful productions in Spain and in Latin America.
 Such was their fame, that often venues had to wait for several years before they had the opportunity to welcome a visit from the Díaz de Mendoza theatre company.
 In Argentina they founded the National Cervantes Theatre in 1921.
 Díaz de Mendoza also became known as one of the best stage directors of his day.
 In his old age he was placed in charge at the Madrid Royal Conservatory.

 Personal

-Fernando Diaz de Mendoza y Serranos three legitimate sons all became actors.
+Fernando Diaz de Mendoza y Serrano's three legitimate sons all became actors.

 He fathered a fourth son with the successful Cuban born actress Catalina Bárcena.
 Bárcena hurriedly married and the boy grew up with his natural father's first name and his step father's surname as Fernando Vargas.